 Do I need a prescription for physical therapy?

-In the state of Arizona, a prescription from a physician is not required; however, a few insurance plans require one for coverage of services.
+In the state of Arizona a prescription from a physician is not required, however, a few insurance plans require one for coverage of services.
 We would be happy to verify and confirm your coverage requirements for you.
 In the event, you choose not to use insurance; we offer a reasonable cash rate.
 Please contact us if you have any questions.

 How are my insurance billing and out-of-pocket costs handled?

-We send over charges for each date of service to our billing company on a weekly basis.
+We send charges for each date of service to our billing company on a weekly basis.
 They submit the claims to the insurance company to process.
 In 2-4 weeks, in most cases, the insurance company sends out reimbursement and an explanation of benefits (EOB) to the patient and provider.
 Any deductible or co-insurance amounts owed by the patient will then be forwarded to the patient as a statement.
 These balance statements are sent out once a month (usually in the middle of the month).
 Any office or specialist co-pays are required at each visit.

 What happens if we are an out-of network provider?

-We will verify all of your insurance benefits prior to your arrival if you choose.
+We will verify your insurance benefits prior to your arrival, if you choose.
 If we are out of network with your plan, we will discuss the comparison of in versus out of network costs to you.
 In some cases, we will work with you to make your out-of-pocket costs affordable.
 Remember, your physician recommended us for a reason; to receive the best care possible, regardless of insurance coverage.
 If you don’t have coverage we have competitive cash plans that will fit your financial needs.